Explicit Sarkisov program for regular surfaces over arbitrary fields and applications: Rank fibrations on surfaces

 \begin{definition} Let $X \to B$ be a rank $r$ fibration over $T$.
 We say that $n$ distinct closed points $p_1,\ldots,p_n$ on $X$ are in \emph{Sarkisov general position} over $B$ if the blow-up $Y\to X$ of $p_1,\ldots,p_n$ is a rank $r+n$ fibration over $B$. \end{definition}

-Note that if $X=\p^2_\k$ and $\k$ is a perfect field, then this is the classical notion of points in general position (cf. \cite{Dol12}).
-However, being in Sarkisov general position is a relative notion over $B$: For example, a point on $\p^1_\k\times\p^1_\k$ can be in Sarkisov general position or not depending on whether one considers it over $\Spec\k$, the first $\p^1_\k$, or the second $\p^1_\k$.
+If $X=\p^2_\k$ and $\k$ is a perfect field, we recover the classical notion of points in general position (cf.\ \cite{Dol12}).
+Note that being in Sarkisov general position is a relative notion over $B$: For example, a point on $\p^1_\k\times\p^1_\k$ can be in Sarkisov general position or not depending on whether one considers it over $\Spec\k$, the first $\p^1_\k$, or the second $\p^1_\k$.

 The following is an elementary restraint on points in general position on a del Pezzo surface.
 We work again over an arbitrary field $\k$ of characteristic $p\geq0$.